Vighneshwaraguptakr/Vighneshwaraguptakr/README.md

 - 🌱 I’m currently learning Java & Web development
 - 💞️ I’m looking to collaborate
 - 😄 Pronouns:He/Him
-- ⚡ Fun fact : my cgpa
+- ⚡ Fun fact : I am a mechanical Eng Student

 <!---
 Vighneshwaraguptakr/Vighneshwaraguptakr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.